· By Dr. Kaushal M. Kulkarni, M.D.

 4. Is night mode good for the eyes?

-While night mode is not good for your eyes, exactly how bad it is seems to be up for debate.
-Some studies suggest that night mode can help to reduce eye strain and improve sleep quality, while others find no significant difference between night mode and regular mode.
+While night mode is not good for your eyes, some studies suggest that night mode can help to reduce eye strain and improve sleep quality, while others find no significant difference between night mode and regular mode.

 However, there are a few factors to keep in mind: night mode is not necessarily the same as blue light filtering, some devices allow you to adjust the color temperature without changing the colors of the screen, and finally, not all devices are created equal.

-In conclusion, looking at screens for extended periods of time can have negative effects on eyesight.
-While there is still much to learn about the long-term effects of screens on our eyes, it is important to be aware of the potential risks and to take steps to protect your eyes.
+In conclusion, looking at screens for extended periods of time can have some negative effects, but there is no evidence that it will cause any long-term damage.
+However, there is still much to learn about the long-term effects of screens on our eyes, and it is important to be aware of the potential risks and to take steps to protect your eyes.